How to Use OAuth Authorization

 2. Confirm Authorization

-Please check the application name and requested permissions carefully.
-If everything is correct, click the [Authorize] button.
+Please verify the application name and requested permissions carefully, then click the [Authorize] button.

 3. Connection Successful

-After clicking authorize, the page will automatically redirect back to the third-party application.
-At this point, the third-party application has obtained permission to access your specified resources.
-You can operate your CNB resources (such as pulling code, viewing tasks, etc.) directly within that app without logging in again.
+After clicking authorize, the page will redirect back to the third-party application.
+The app now has permission to access your specified resources, and you can operate CNB resources (such as pulling code, viewing tasks, etc.) directly within it without logging in again.

 FAQ